 Philadelphia 76ers: Nik Stauskas, SG, Michigan, 6-6, Soph.

-The Sixers still need to find somebody capable of knocking down outside shots.
+Even though I have the Sixers selecting Exum at No. 3, they still need to find somebody capable of knocking down outside shots.
 Nik Stauskas is a sharpshooter from the outside, which fits a need for a Philly team searching for a perimeter threat.